At a glance

 - Low-angle light reveals salt texture and micro-relief.

-- Cold is sharp.
-Gloves that work with your camera matter.
+- Cold is sharp, so gloves that work with your camera matter.

-- Harsh light on salt can flatten scenes and blow highlights.
+- Harsh light on salt can flatten scenes and clip highlights.

-- Good for high-contrast graphic frames, but not for subtle colour.
+- Useful for graphic frames, less useful for subtle colour.

 - Often best reserved for long drives and transfers.